zivolution921/js-anonymous-functions-lab-v-000/README.md

 ## Instructions

+click events that take in callback functions that are defined somewhere else - refactor it so that all the callback functions are anonymous

 should contain a fully functioning juke box ("hash of songs (key is artist - value is song") with the following features:

   + should be menu button (display options: play, pause, next, display songs)